H. Truong / Stanford University

 I’m an associate professor in the Department of Communication and Richard E. Guggenhime Faculty Scholar at Stanford University.

-I study algorithms in practice, focusing on how people use and make sense of algorithms and analytics in their work.
-Using ethnographic methods, I’ve examined this question across a range of sites, including web journalism, criminal justice, AI ethics, and social media creation.
+I study how algorithms and analytics are changing work practices, expertise, and organizations.
+Using ethnographic methods, I have examined a range of sites, including web journalism, criminal justice, AI ethics, and social media creation.

 My award-winning book, Metrics at Work: Journalism and the Contested Meaning of Algorithms (Princeton University Press, 2020) focused on the case of journalism, analyzing the effects of audience data in web newsrooms in the U.S. and France.
 It shows how American and French journalists made sense of traffic numbers in different ways, which had distinct effects on news production in the two countries.